OpenFodder/data/README.md

-# Cannon Fodder Demo Data
+# Cannon Fodder Demos & Campaign Data

-To be placed inside the OpenFodder/Data directory
+To be placed inside the OpenFodder/Run directory.